Published on Sep 26, 2022

 Blood pressure readings can vary widely, and it can be difficult to ensure a correct measurement.
 Use the following advice to help you weigh the pros and cons of getting tested in several available locations, as well as to help you get an accurate blood pressure measurement no matter where the screening is performed.

 Pros: Healthcare professionals are trained to properly measure blood pressure and immediately interpret the results.
 You’ll also be able to discuss your blood pressure with your doctor and together, decide on a course of action if it is too high.

 Cons: Some people may experience stress when they’re in a doctor’s surgery, which can ramp up their blood pressure.
-If this happens to you, your doctor may use different criteria to determine whether you’re hypertensive as well as recommend at-home monitoring.
+If this happens to you, your doctor may choose to take your blood pressure in another setting (like at home).

 You Should Know: Your healthcare professional should take your blood pressure after a few minutes of rest, not as soon as you walk into the surgery.
 You should also avoid caffeine or tobacco before having your blood pressure measured—here or anywhere else.